haiwera-silk-cd/magento-devdocs/guides/v2.0/mtf/mtf_update.md

 -     <a href="#mtf_update_install">Install a new version of the Functional Testing Framework</a>

 <div class="bs-callout bs-callout-info" id="info">
-<p>Use this type of update if the version of the Functional Testing Framework in <code>&lt;magento2&gt;/dev/tests/functional/composer.json</code> and last version in <code>&lt;magento2&gt;/dev/tests/functional/vendor/magento/mtf/CHANGELOG.md</code> are different.
-For example, when you updated Magento.</p>
+<p>Use this type of update if the version of the Functional Testing Framework in <code>&lt;magento2&gt;/dev/tests/functional/composer.json</code> and last version in <code>&lt;magento2&gt;/dev/tests/functional/vendor/magento/mtf/CHANGELOG.md</code> are different. 例如， when you updated Magento.</p>
 </div>

 -    <a href="#mtf_update_depend">Update 组件 from dependencies in <code>&lt;magento2&gt;/dev/tests/functional/composer.json</code></a>